-A great place to find a reputable miniature Dachshund breeder is to look at the Dachshund Club of America.
+A great place to find a reputable Miniature Dachshund breeder is to look at the Dachshund Club of America Directory.

-If you’re thinking of getting a toy dog breed, the bottom line is a miniature Dachshund is a good choice.
+If you’re considering getting a small dog breed that makes a great family pet, then a Miniature Dachshund is a good choice.

-They may bark a lot and will need a good exercise routine, but they’ll love you with all their heart, remain loyal, and be the best companion.
+Mini Dachshunds may be prone to boredom and destructive behavior if left alone for too long, bark a lot and require a bit of physical exercise, but they’ll love you with all their heart, remain loyal, and be the best companion.

 Have we convinced you to add this furry friend to your home?
 Let us know in the comments!